aaronp/conway/README.md

 An implementation of [Conway's game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using Scala3.

-You can play w/ this code [here](https://aaronp.github.io/conway).
+You can play a live version of this code [here](https://aaronp.github.io/conway).

 # Implementation

-The code is in [model.scala](src/main/scala/life/model.scala).
+The main code is in [model.scala](src/main/scala/life/model.scala), where the test harness is under the [ui package](src/main/scala/life/ui).

-It makes liberal use of scala3 features such as `opaque types`.
+The implementation makes liberal use of scala3 features - particularly `opaque types` and `extension methods`.

-This helps catch a lot of silly errors at compile time (e.g. confusing a Row with a Col, both of which are just Ints).
+Opaque types help catch a number of silly errors at compile time (e.g. confusing a Row with a Col, both of which are just Ints), and really help in refactoring.
+I've found them very useful in most applications for dealing with e.g. "stringly-typed" data.

 The `Board` itself is an opaque type as well, which models the board as a map of rows by their row index:
 ```